integreat-io/integreat-transformers/README.md

 - The operations works in reverse as well, with `add` subtracting, `multiply` dividing, and the other way around
-- Set the `rev` property to `true` to "reverse the reversing", i.e. to apply the defined operation in reverse, and the oposite operation going forward
+- Set the `rev` property to `true` to "reverse the reversing", i.e. to apply the defined operation in reverse, and the oposite operation going forward.
+This will also be the case in a flipped mutation object (not to be confused with the `flip` property of this transfomrer).
 - If the pipeline value is a string, an attempt will be made to parse a number (float) from it
 - If the pipeline value is not a number (or parsed to a number), it will result